 {\bf Training Objective and Sampling Algorithm.} Given the conditional transition rate, the unconditional transition rate can be parameterized by learning the posterior $q_{1|t}^d(x_1^d|x)$.
 Let $\mc{U}([0,1])$ be the uniform distribution on $[0,1]$.
 A simple learning objective for discrete flow models is given by

 which is the cross-entropy between the true posterior $q_{1|t}$ and the estimated posterior $q^\theta_{1|t}$ \citep{campbell2024generative,gat2024discrete,wang2025fudoki}.

-Additionally, there are some alternative approaches to train the transition rate, including directly maximizing the ELBO in terms of the unconditional transition rate \citep{shaul2024flow} and minimizing a Bregman divergence-type conditional generator matching loss \citep{holderrieth2024generator}.
-Parameterization through the posterior gives us a unified framework to formulate the discrete guidance not only for discrete flow-based models, but also for other generative models.
-We include the detailed discussion in \cref{discuss:unifiying guidance}.
+Additionally, there are some alternative approaches to training the transition rate, including directly maximizing the ELBO in terms of the unconditional transition rate \citep{shaul2024flow} and minimizing a Bregman divergence-type conditional generator matching loss \citep{holderrieth2024generator}.
+It turns out that parameterization through the posterior gives us a unified framework to formulate the discrete guidance not only for discrete flow-based models, but also for other generative models.
+We include more detailed discussions in \cref{discuss:unifiying guidance}.
 Moreover, details of the sampling implementation for \eqref{eq:transition probability} in \cref{alg:sampling without guidance} are provided in the \cref{app:sampling}.